+'''

 .csh , .sh , figure?.jpg , .txt , figure[0-9].

+'''

-- Make sure you are in your home directory and then make a directory called IntroLinux1 and change into this directory - Look at the contents of one of MY directories: /uufs/chpc.utah.edu/common/home/u0028729/IntroLinux1 - Copy over the contents of this directory into the directory you are in - List contents of this directory see difference of a normal ls, ls -1, ls -ltr, and ls -ltra - See what output you get when you do a ls of: figure?.jpg, figure[0-9]. - Make a new directory called Work inside of IntroLinux1 and copy all files with the txt extension from the IntroLinux1 directory to your new directory - Open man page for some command (e.g. 1s) and see what these flags do
+- Make sure you are in your home directory and then make a directory called IntroLinux1 and change into this directory - Look at the contents of one of MY directories: /uufs/chpc.utah.edu/common/home/u0424091/IntroLinux1 - Copy over the contents of this directory into the directory you are in - List contents of this directory see difference of a normal ls, ls -l, ls -ltr, and ls -ltra - See what output you get when you do a ls of: figure?.jpg, figure[0-9]. - Make a new directory called Work inside of IntroLinux1 and copy all files with the txt extension from the IntroLinux1 directory to your new directory - Open man page for some command (e.g. 1s) and see what these flags do

-- If you are not already, move into your IntroLinux1 directory - View script.slurm using cat, more, head and tail - Vary number of lines viewed with head and tail - Search for the string SBATCH in this file with grep - Use the file command to tell you what the file type of ShellReference.pdf; copy this file to another filename, with a different extension and check the file type again
+- If you are not already, move into your IntroLinux1 directory - \square $View \, \texttt{script.slurm} \, using \, \texttt{cat}, \, \texttt{more}, \, \texttt{head} \, and \, \texttt{tail}$ - Vary number of lines viewed with head and tail - Search for the string SBATCH in this file with grep - Use the file command to tell you what the file type of ShellReference.pdf; copy this file to another filename, with a different extension and check the file type again redirect output to a file (instead of to screen)